samapriya/awesome-gee-community-datasets/docs/projects/hitisae.md

 ```

 #### Data Preprocessing for GEE
 The dataset contains 14242 daily NetCDF files which are archived by month and compressed into tar.gz files with a total volume of 450 GB.
 The netcdf files for each subvariable was converted into Geotifs with Minimum, Mean and Maximum value for each parameter.
-To reduce the overall index size, a band order was constructed with b1, b2,b3 for each variable coresponding to Min, Mean and Maximum value for the same parameter.
+To reduce the overall index size, a band order was constructed with b1, b2,b3 for each variable corresponding to Min, Mean and Maximum value for the same parameter.

 For example HiTiSea_1981-01-03_AT contains 3 bands with b1 with AT_min, b2 as AT_mean and b3 as AT_max